 2. More Places with Big Screens in Boston

-If you want to avoid the crowds at Boston's sports bars but still watch the big game with like-minded folk in a convivial setting and perhaps enjoy a good meal, remember that virtually every restaurant in the city has a bar, and just about every bar in Boston has at least one or two big screens - even if there's no sports memorabilia in sight.
+Want to avoid the crowds at Boston's sports bars but still watch the big game with like-minded folk in a convivial setting and perhaps enjoy a good meal?

 True, Super Bowl does not take place at Gillette Stadium - but you can still head down to Foxborough, have a tailgate party in the parking lot, and then watch the game at any of the great sports bars in Patriot Place next to Gillette.

-If you're planning to really party, don't drive back to Boston unless you have a designated driver.
+If you're planning to party, don't drive back to Boston unless you have a designated driver.
 Stay at the Renaissance Hotel at Patriot Place or one of the other nearby hotels.
-Since the Patriots are NOT playing at Gillette, you should be able to get attractive rates.
+Since the Super Bowl is not at Gillette (but maybe some year?), you should be able to get attractive rates.

 5. Have a Non-Sports Day

 Let's face it - not everyone loves football, even if the Patriots are playing in the Super Bowl.

 If that describe you, you'll find plenty of reasons to enjoy Super Bowl in Sunday without seeing a single football player.

 Once the game starts, Boston will appear to be deserted, as long as you're not in a sports bar or anywhere else with a big screen.